 We could go through a bunch of analogies and metaphors to tell you why management is different than planning, but let’s keep it simple.
 Here’s a hypothetical scenario similar to what builders face all the time, and how the situation varies in each setup.

-Here’s the scenario: You have a team working on a multi-unit dwelling project that begins with demolition of an old building.
+Here’s the scenario: You have a team working on a multi-unit dwelling project that begins with the demolition of an old building.
 From there, the plan is to analyze the site post-demolition, create the foundation for the new structure and construct the property.
 Demolition goes smoothly.
-With the previous home out of the way, you are able do a deeper site survey and find that the foundation will need stronger reinforcement than you initially anticipated.
-You find out you can tweak the plans to use a reinforced material in strategic locations to make the change with minimal disruption, but you have limited supply of that material on hand.
+With the previous home out of the way, you are able to do a deeper site survey and find that the foundation will need stronger reinforcement than you initially anticipated.
+You find out you can tweak the plans to use a reinforced material in strategic locations to make the change with minimal disruption, but you have a limited supply of that material on hand.

 How to respond with resource management:

 In a traditional operational model, a construction firm would respond to this problem by analyzing what’s available relative to what is needed.
 There may be assets available at another site, after all.
-Your site manager notifies the project lead, who then contacts other sites to see if they have excess supply available to borrow from.
+Your site manager notifies the project lead, who then contacts other sites to see if they have an excess supply available to borrow from.

-From there, you’re looking at multiple projects from the top down, trying to identify which timelines can be tweaked and which supplies can be repurposed to solve this problem.
-You now have to scramble to project adjusted timelines, see how long it will take vendors to ship replacement inventory, recalculate project costs and adjust revenue expectations.
+From there, you’re looking at multiple projects from the top-down, trying to identify which timelines can be tweaked and which supplies can be repurposed to solve this problem.
+You now have to scramble to project-adjusted timelines, see how long it will take vendors to ship replacement inventory, recalculate project costs and adjust revenue expectations.
 All of this is further complicated if you don’t have the budget space to deal with the cost overage.